jlind23/jlind23/README.md

 ### Hi there!
 My name is Julien and i am developer deeply passionate about CI/CD and software craftmanship practices.

 - 📫 How to reach me: vj.lind@gmail.com.
 You can ping me at any time, i will do my best to shortly answer.
-- 🔭 I’m currently working on Elastic Agent open source software
+- 🔭 I’m currently working on Elastic Agent, an open source software to observe and protect your hosts.

 &#8594; Currently Director.
 Software Engineering inside Elastic Platform org with the goal of developing our Ingestion stragey.
 I am leading engineering teams for Elastic Agent, Beats and Fleet.